-• For linear activities (pipelines, etc) as well as activities that cover very large sites, it may be necessary to complete this section for each part of the site that has a significantly different environment.
+For linear activities (pipelines, etc) as well as activities that cover very large sites, it may be necessary to complete this section for each part of the site that has a significantly different environment.
 In such cases please complete copies of Section B and indicate the area, which is covered by each copy No. on the Site Plan.

-Section B Copy No. (e.g. A): 1 0 0 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+Section B Copy No. (e.g. A):

-- Paragraphs 1 6 below must be completed for each alternative. - Has a specialist been consulted to assist with the completion of this section?
-YES NO
+Paragraphs 1 - 6 below must be completed for each alternative.

-If YES, please complete the form entitled "Details of specialist and declaration of interest" for each specialist thus appointed and attach it in Appendix I. All specialist reports must be contained in Appendix D.
+Has a specialist been consulted to assist with the completion of this section?
+YES NO If YES, please complete the form entitled "Details of specialist and declaration of interest" for each specialist thus appointed and attach it in Appendix I. All specialist reports must be contained in Appendix D.

 Property Province Northern Cape

-description/physical address: District Municipality Namakwa District Municipality
+description/physical District Namakwa District Municipality

+address: Municipality

-Local Municipality Kamiesberg Municipality
+Kamiesberg Municipality

+Municipality

 Ward Number r(s)

-Farm name number and Farm No. 2
+Farm name and RE/2

+number

-Portion numb er
+Portion numb ber

 SG Code C0530006000000200000

-full lis er of properties are involved (e.g. to this application including the sam •
+Where a large num er of properties are involved (e.g. linear ac tivities),

+please attach a full lis t to this application including the sam ie informa ation as

+indicated above Э.

-Current land-use zoni local municipality IDP Comn nunal Land
+Current land-use zoni ng as per Comn nunity

+In incl ancos whore there is more than one curront le and uso

+a plasso attach a list of current land and-use

-In instances where there is more than one current land-use zoning, please attach a list of current land use zonings that also indicate which portions each use pertains to, to this application.
+y, please allacit a list of current land rtaine to to this

+applic ation.
+11.01115 10,

+L

-Is a change of land-use • YES NO
+Is a change of land-use or a consent use ap cation required?
+YES NO